 Sarah Tan, Board Member (she/her) is an artist educator and deviser born and raised in Singapore.
 She has a B.A. in Theatre Arts and concentration in Education Studies from Carleton College, an M.F.A. in Theatre for Youth and Community from Arizona State University, and is a certified Trauma Support Specialist.
 Her background is in modern dance, physical theatre, professional theatre, and drama education.
 As a scholar, she has researched digital creations with young people, the performance of identity, and the intersection between the performing arts and healing trauma.
 Currently, she is a freelance artist educator in North America in the physical and online space.
 Learn more about what she’s up to at www.sarahtanhy.com.

-*Leah Cooper and Alan Berks are founders of Wonderlust Productions and active board members.
+*Leah Cooper and Alan Berks are the founders of Wonderlust Productions and are active ensemble and board members.

 Julie Guidry, Upstream Arts

 Ashley Hanson, Place Base Productions and Department of Public Transformation